krwillxyz/tongs/README.md

 Setup
 --------------------------------
 Tongs is written in Golang. (http://golang.org/) Golang code can be compiled on Windows, Mac, Linux etc.. just as long as Go is installed.
-With go installed build tongs by calling:
+(Download Go here: https://code.google.com/p/go/wiki/Downloads or 'brew install go' on a mac) With go installed build tongs by calling:

     go build tongs.go